» View Now

 MassTransfer is a state wide transfer program that provides community college students who complete associate degrees and enroll in linked MassTransfer programs with the full transfer of credit, guaranteed admission, and a tuition discount (each based on final GPA) and provide any student in the Massachusetts public higher education system who completes the MassTransfer Block with the benefit of satisfying the general education/core requirements at any other public higher education institution (with the receiving institution able to add no more than six additional credits or two courses).

 The MassTransfer application should be downloaded and opened as an MS Word document.
 It should be completed, saved to the computer, printed, and mailed to Framingham State University.
 No application fee or essay is required.
+Please do not complete the FSU online application if applying via MassTransfer.

 » Click here to search for approved MassTransfer programs between your Massachusetts Community College and Framingham State.